mattunhokim/WeatherScripts/README.md

-Scripts to check the weather.
+Scripts using API to check the weather.
 Python City.py
 Python Houston.py